jinkim22/ML-Climate-Project-Template-Fall2022/journal.md

 Wind
  global winds caused from differences in absorption of solar energy between the climate zones on Earth.

-The two main causes of large-scale [atmospheric circulation](https://en.wikipedia.org/wiki/Atmospheric_circulation) are the differential heating between the equator and the poles, and the rotation of the planet ([Coriolis effect](https://en.wikipedia.org/wiki/Coriolis_effect)
+The two main causes of large-scale [atmospheric circulation](https://en.wikipedia.org/wiki/Atmospheric_circulation)qnd the rotation of the planet ([Coriolis effect](https://en.wikipedia.org/wiki/Coriolis_effect)
 ).

 - Winds have various aspects: